ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 		mc := led.Color(0x005500)
 		sc := led.Color(0x000055)

-		// Blend colors if the hands of the clock overlap. if hi == mi {
+		// Blend the colors if the hands of the clock overlap. if hi == mi {
 			hc |= mc
 			mc = hc